 Welcome to Unbreaking News - for those wanting a break from the breaking kind.

-The world seen from a slightly skewed, multiple perspective — past and present, abroad and at home, whether fun antics in faraway places or simple events in our backyard — reflecting a life lived (and diplomatic work done) in ten countries plus the United States, all delivered without panting or hype.
+The world seen from a slightly skewed, multiple perspective—past and present, abroad and at home, whether some antics about semantics in faraway places or seemingly critical developments at home—reflecting a life lived (and diplomatic work done) in ten countries plus the United States, delivered without panting or hype.
 Because, frankly, if it’s that urgent it can’t be important.

-Of particular interest (perhaps) to those interested in the personal dimension of a diplomatic career but also suitable (I trust) for a general audience.
+Of interest (I hope) to those interested in pursuing a career in diplomacy or foreign affairs (the personal as well as policy dimension), but also suitable (I trust) for a general audience of concerned citizens.

 Ezra Pound once said that literature is news that stays news.
 I’d be lucky if this effort is six of one and a half dozen of the other.
 I hope you enjoy